govau/design-system-site/content/get-started/design-assets/content.md

 <img alt="A screenshot of the sketch pages" src="/assets/img/get-started/sketch-pages.png" width="280">

-The first thing you should see is the Design System page split into multiple art boards.
-The Design System page includes:
+The Design System page is split into multiple art boards and includes:
-- Changelog, what changes have recently be made to the sketch file
+- Changelog; what changes have recently been made to the sketch file
 - Basic instructions on how to use the file
 - Light, dark and system colour schemes
 - Font sizes
 - Spacing
 - Components

-The Symbols page contains symbols to create components using reusable patterns:
+The Symbols page contains symbols to create components applying reusable patterns:
 - A symbol for each of the components
 - Variations for desktop and mobile
 - Variations for light and dark